Tarifa to Fés

 In Greek mythology, Hercules slayed the giant Anteus and married his beautiful widow Tingis.
 In celebration, Hercules pulled Europe and Africa apart using the peaks of Jebel -Tarif (Gibraltar) and Jebel – Musa for handgrips.
 Ever after, these mountains have been known as the Pillars of Hercules.

 The Pillars are a feature of our unique 8 day walking holiday with the walks high above the Mediterranean in both continents plus walks in the Rif mountains of northern Morocco.
+The adventure starts in Tarifa and ends in the Imperial city of Fés.
 The overnight stays in Tarifa, Chefchaouen and Fés are full of atmosphere and interest.
 The hotels and riads in all these locations are great places to stay and experience the fascinating and contrasting cultures of Europe and Africa.

 Itinerary & Walks